Gorilla Mode Nitric Pre-Workout is the most potent and comprehensive stimulant free pre-workout on the market in ALL aspects.

 Keep in mind, while it is manageable, this is not a clump-free product, and there’s nothing I could do about that if I wanted to include the high concentration of ingredients that I did in Gorilla Mode Nitric.

 Store Gorilla Mode Nitric in a cool dry place, and if it clumps, that’s just what comes with the territory with a product dosed like this.

 If it clumps, just get out a knife or spoon and chop it up, and it will still mix fine once it hits the water in your cup.

 Agmatine Sulfate – 1500 mg

-Agmatine has shown to induce NO production via the same processes as arginine, but does it far more effectively [R].
+Agmatine has shown to induce NO production more effectively than Arginine [R].

 Agmatine has also shown to be neuroprotective against excitotoxicity and stroke, and also has anti-anxiety and anti-depressant effects that may enhance state of well-being and mood elevation with supplementation.

 Agmatine has also shown to manipulate pain receptors, which may result in an increased pain tolerance during intense training.